wp-plugins/starbox/readme.txt

 == Changelog ==
 = 3.0.3 =
+* Added the Brazilian Portuguese Language by Anderson Blaine
-* Compatible with WP 4.2.1
+* Compatible with WP 4.2.2

 = 3.0.2 =
 * Compatible with WP 4.1.1